Tyson Fury vs. Derek Chisora III: Background

 Fury and Chisora first fought in 2011, with Chisora defending his British and Commonwealth titles at Wembley Arena, both men went into the fight with a record of 14–0.
 Fury won by unanimous decision with scores of 117–112, 117–112, and 118–111.

 Fury and Chisora fought for a second time in 2014, with Chisora defending his European and WBO International titles at the ExCel, with Fury winning by corner retirement in the tenth round.

 On 20 October 2022, it was announced that Fury and Chisora would fight in a trilogy bout on 3 December at the Tottenham Hotspur Stadium in London, live on BT Sport Box Office.

-The fight
+Fight details

 Most commentators concluded that Fury was dominant throughout the fight.
 The referee stopped the fight in the tenth round after concluding that Chisora was unable to defend himself effectively.
 This led to Fury's victory via a TKO.
 Chisora also received praise for being "tough" and for standing up to Fury.
+Compubox showed that Fury landed 205 of his 481 punches thrown (43%) and Chisora landed 87 of his 276 thrown (32%).